hazbo/twist/README.md

-# GoEdit
+# Twist

 ### About
-GoEdit is a terminal text editor written in [Go](http://golang.org/).
+Twist is a terminal text editor written in [Go](http://golang.org/).
 I am fairly new to Go and so far this project has been a nice learning curve.
 There may be some things that suck about it; so if you feel you can contribute to improve any aspect of it, please do.

-Also the name kinda "GoEdit" sucks.
-If you have a more creative name for this please let me know ASAP!

 ### Install